nathansainsbury/census-data-explorer/tables/codes.md

 SELECT CLID, ID, DESCRP FROM codes WHERE CLID = 12;
 ```

-Which returns the follow table with 352 rows.
+Which returns the following table with 352 rows.

 |CLID|ID|DESCRP|
 |-|-|-|